JonnyA3/Tumblr/README.md

 - [ ] Compose screen is faded in while the buttons animate in.
 - [ ] Login button should show animate the login form over the view controller.
-- [ ] Discover bubble should bob up and down unless the SearchViewController is tapped.
+- [x] Discover bubble should bob up and down unless the SearchViewController is tapped.
+- [x] Search screen displays loading indicator befor displaying screen

 #### The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. how to achieve the compose screen individual button transitions
+2. how to get the bobbing bubble to stop displaying after the first time the search tab has been tapped.

 ### Video Walkthrough